-Creates a new MySQL Cluster node group and causes data nodes to join it.
+Creates a new NDB Cluster node group and causes data nodes to join it.

 The node group ID of the new node group created by this command is determined automatically, and always the next highest unused node group ID in the cluster; it is not possible to set it manually.

 For more information, see Section 18.5.14, “Adding NDB Cluster Data Nodes Online”.

 Drops the NDB Cluster node group with the given

 This command can be used to drop a node group from an NDB Cluster.